nanobox-io/nanobox-api-client/README.md

 All of the following examples will assume an **aliased import** method:

     // create a new client
-    apiClient = pagodaAPI.NewClient()
+    apiClient = nanoAPI.NewClient()

-A user auth token, found on your [dashboard](https://dashboard.pagodabox.io/users/me/auth-token), is required to communicate with the Pagoda Box CLI:
+A user auth token, found on your [dashboard](https://dashboard.pagodabox.io/users/me/auth-token), is required to communicate with the Nanobox CLI:

     // set api auth token
     apiClient.AuthToken = "abc123"